Up with People at the Super Bowl: Retrospective critical reception

 In a 2012 article for Entertainment Weekly, Chris Nashawaty named the show as one of the worst Super Bowl halftime shows up through the 2011 halftime show.
-Nashawaty characterized the show, characterizing it as consisting of, "squeaky-clean, milk-drinking musical numbers".
+Nashawaty characterized the show as consisting of "squeaky-clean, milk-drinking musical numbers".
 Nashawaty criticized Up with People in general, calling them a, "Benetton-ad collection of students from all over the world gathered together to make the cast of Fame look like hardened criminals." and further opining, "if you're too young to remember Up With People, let's put it this way — they are the music that gets played in hell’s waiting room."
 In a 2010 article for Bleacher Report, Tim McGhee criticized the performance, quipping, "it was as if your church's choir had taken off the robes to reveal Republican fashions and Mister Rogers was the choreographer."

 Super Bowl XIV halftime show (1980)

 The Super Bowl XIV halftime show was performed by Up with People and the Grambling State University Marching Bands.
 Its theme was "A Salute to the Big Band Era".